-- 1. Lack of sidewalks,

-- 2. Lack of adequate crosswalks or crossings,
+- 2. Lack of adequate crosswalks or crossings, - 6.
+High number of potential pedestrians.

-- 3. High traffic speed,

-- 4. High traffic volume,

-- 5. Number of necessities or ammenities in the area, and

-- 6. High number of potential pedestrians.

 Sidewalks:

 Sidewalks with clear separation from the roadway give pedestrians a safe place to walk.
 The presence of sidewalks in a neighborhood or commercial center encourages active transportation and promotes healthy lifestyles, adding to quality of life.